 - Foam cleansers: The makeup removal expert foaming cleansers lather into the skin, deep cleansing and removing makeup residue.
 They also remove dust and grime from the skin pores.

-You may opt for our Ubtan Foaming Face Wash or Vitamin C Foaming Face Wash for the best results.
+You may opt for our Ubtan Foaming Face Wash or Vitamin C Face Wash for the best results.

 Did you know?The gentle bristles in Mamaearth’s Micellar Cleaner help remove impurities without disrupting the skin’s pH balance.
 It is an excellent product for those people who often apply extensive makeup every day.